by Robert Cherny

 View from Twin Peaks, Burnham Plan rendering.

-Birds Eye view over City westward, Burnham Plan rendering.
+Birds Eye view over City from east to west, Burnham Plan rendering.

 --Robert Cherny, excerpted from "CITY COMMERCIAL, CITY BEAUTIFUL, CITY PRACTICAL: The San Francisco Visions Of William C. Ralston, James D. Phelan, And Michael M. O'Shaughnessy," originally published in California History magazine, Fall 1994